AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 - Enhanced speed
 - Support for Analytics 2.0 API

-For users of the Legacy Report Builder tool: you can convert your legacy workbooks to the new report builder.
+Users of the Legacy Report Builder tool can [convert legacy workbooks](/help/analyze/report-builder/convert-workbooks.md) to the new Report Builder.

 Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Analytics data.
 With Report Builder's simple and flexible drag-and-drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.

 With Report Builder, you can: